jexxa-projects/Jexxa/tutorials/TimeService/README.md

 ## What You Learn

 *   How to write an application service acting as a so called inbound-port
-*   How to declare an outbound-port sending current time
+*   How to declare an outbound-port sending current time (which represents some kind of measuring point)
 *   How to provide an implementation of this outbound-port, a so called driving adapter, with console output
 *   How to provide an implementation of this outbound-port using `DrivenAdapterStrategy` from Jexxa for JMS.
 *   How to use a so called `specific adapter` provided by Jexxa together with an application specific driving adapter